apache/incubator-heron/website/content/docs/getting-started.md

 and see a full listing of Heron releases for each available platform.
 The installation script for macOS (`darwin`), for example, is named
 `heron-install-{{% heronVersion %}}-darwin.sh`.

-Download both the `client` and `tools` installation scripts for your platform either from the releases page or using [wget](https://www.gnu.org/software/wget/).

-Here's an example for Ubuntu:
+Download the for your platform either from the releases page or using [`wget`](https://www.gnu.org/software/wget/).
+Here's a `wget` example for Ubuntu:

 ```bash
 $ wget https://github.com/twitter/heron/releases/download/{{% heronVersion %}}/heron-install-{{% heronVersion %}}-ubuntu.sh